 In March 1949 Prime Minister Ben Chifley introduced an amendment to the Commonwealth Electoral Act 1918.
 This extended the right to vote in federal elections to any Indigenous person who had been a member of the defence forces.

-However, the situation remained unchanged for Indigenous people in Queensland, Western Australia and the Northern Territory.
+However, the situation remained unchanged for First Nations people in Queensland, Western Australia and the Northern Territory.

 ‘Dog-collar’ regulations